 What Kind of Potato is Best for Skins on Mashed Potatoes?

 For Skins on Mashed Potatoes, I chose to use red potatoes.
 They will give more of a texture than a Yukon Gold potato, but you could go with either option.
-In fact, you could go with any potato and leave the skin on.
-I only caution about using potatoes that are ‘young’ (picked in the spring or summer) because they can be a bit waxy and you will lose the rustic texture that I love in these potatoes.
-If you really want to make an impression, try Purple Peruvian or Blue Potatoes!
-Remember all those antioxidants I mentioned earlier?!?
-Plus, all that color will bring some conversation to your table!
+I do caution about using potatoes that are ‘young’ (picked in the spring or summer) because they can be a bit waxy and you will lose the rustic texture that I love in these potatoes.

 Bowl of Skins On Mashed Potatoes with Gravy